joycexhuang/website/content/pages/projects/project-one.md

 date: '2021-10-15'
 client: Awesome client
 description: >-
   It’s hard to imagine that I’ve that I wrote all this code by myself, probably because I worked with an entire team :) but they definitely followed my lead most of the time.
 featuredImage:
   type: ImageBlock
-  url: /images/bg1.jpg
+  url: /images/Screenshot 2025-03-29 at 8.37.40 PM.png
   altText: Project thumbnail image
 media:
   type: ImageBlock